Null vector

 In mathematics, given a vector space X with an associated quadratic form q, written (X, q), a null vector or isotropic vector is a non-zero element x of X for which q(x) = 0.

 In the theory of real bilinear forms, definite quadratic forms and isotropic quadratic forms are distinct.
 They are distinguished in that only for the latter does there exist a nonzero null vector.

 A quadratic space (X, q) which has a null vector is called a pseudo-Euclidean space.
+The term isotropic vector v when q(v) = 0 has been used in quadratic spaces, and anisotropic space for a quadratic space without null vectors.

 A pseudo-Euclidean vector space may be decomposed (non-uniquely) into orthogonal subspaces A and B, X = A + B, where q is positive-definite on A and negative-definite on B. The null cone, or isotropic cone, of X consists of the union of balanced spheres:

 The null cone is also the union of the isotropic lines through the origin.

+Split algebras

+A composition algebra with a null vector is a split algebra.

+In a composition algebra (A, +, ×, *), the quadratic form is q(x) = x x*.
+When x is a null vector then there is no multiplicative inverse for x, and since x ≠ 0, A is not a division algebra.

+In the Cayley–Dickson construction, the split algebras arise in the series bicomplex numbers, biquaternions, and bioctonions, which uses the complex number field $\Complex$ as the foundation of this doubling construction due to L. E. Dickson (1919).
+In particular, these algebras have two imaginary units, which commute so their product, when squared, yields +1: